 Wrap Up the Lesson

 Conclude the session by restating the objectives and expected learning outcomes.
-Finally, decide how to wrap up the activities.
+Finally, decide how to wrap up the class activities.
 For instance, will your students have to reflect on what they have learned?
 Will they be taking any tests in class or homework?

 After your lesson, sit back and reflect on how the entire session was.
 Start by asking a few of these questions: